mcrea23/mcrea23/README.md

 Hi there 👋

-With over 8 years of experience in the telecommunications and retail industries, I have learned how to work efficiently in team settings toward common goals while also successfully working independently.
-I have always thrived on adapting in new environments starting from a young age living between two countries.
-I'm excited to move into an engineering role that merges my past experience with my enthusiasm for technology that improves people's lives.
+With over 8 years in the telecommunications and retail industries, working efficiently in team settings toward common goals, while also successfully working independently, have become my operating standard.
+In addition, constantly being exposed to new environments, such as living between two countries or pivoting careers into the tech space, provide numerous growth opportunities to adapt and thrive.
+Moving into an engineering role that merges my past experience with my enthusiasm for technology that improves people's lives is the next exciting challenge.

 Likes- ANYTHING outdoors, animals, helping others, crushing goals :)
 Languages - English, Swedish